linode/apl-docs/docs/apps/tekton.md

 and use them in the pipelines.

-## Default values

-There are no default values used for Tekton.

 ## Automation

 - When activated, the Tekton Helm chart will be installed
 - When a team is created and Tekton is active, Tekton tasks used by the pipelines will be added to the team namespace
 - When a build is created, the required pipeline and pipelinerun resources are created

-## Integrations

-N.A.

 ## Instructions